eea/reportek/docs/resumable_uploads.rst

 .. note::
   - while tusd_ will issue the ``post-receive`` event before ``post-finish``, it’s possible they will be received by the hooks target in reverse order.
-  - upon receiving ``post-finish``, Reportek will use the metadata to move the file from tusd_'s data directory to the appropriate envelope, and with its original name.
+  - upon receiving ``post-finish``, Reportek will:
+      - use the metadata to move the file from tusd_'s data directory to the appropriate envelope, and with its original name.
+      - delete the token.
   - the current behaviour on receiving a file with a name already present on the envelope is to replace the existing one.

 Delete an upload